Best Movers from Kentucky to Texas (2025 Cost Data)

 How much does it cost to move from Kentucky to Texas?

-Take a look at the table below for average moving cost estimates from Kentucky to Texas.
-We’ve broken down prices by home size and type of moving service, so you can easily compare your choices.
+Check out the table below for average moving cost estimates from Kentucky to Texas.
+You’ll find prices organized by home size and type of moving service, making it easy to compare your options.

 Move size | Moving company | Moving container | Rental truck |